colmoneill/drafts/PZIyear2/re-search-able_notes/2017_01_03-Cookie-law.md

 <div class="optanon-alert-box-bg"><div class="optanon-alert-box-logo"> </div><div class="optanon-alert-box-body"><p>Your privacy is important.
 You can protect it on this site by limiting the cookies we set in your browser.
 This will not affect cookies on other sites, or the functionality of this site.</p></div><div class="optanon-clearfix"></div><div class="optanon-alert-box-button-container"><div class="optanon-alert-box-button optanon-button-close"><div class="optanon-alert-box-button-middle"><a class="optanon-alert-box-close" href="#">Close</a></div></div><div class="optanon-alert-box-button optanon-button-allow"><div class="optanon-alert-box-button-middle"><a class="optanon-allow-all" href="#">Accept Cookies</a></div></div><div class="optanon-alert-box-button optanon-button-more"><div class="optanon-alert-box-button-middle"><a class="optanon-toggle-display" href="#">Control Cookies</a></div></div></div><div class="optanon-clearfix optanon-alert-box-bottom-padding"></div></div>
 </figcaption>

-### Burrial:
+### Burial:

-It's hard to fault this example, because they make mention of the policy twice on the homepage, but burrying the leagible informating inside a large portion of text is a technique we see quite often in other User License Agreements, documents that are purposefully made illegible.
+It's hard to fault this example, because they make mention of the policy twice on the homepage, but burying the legible informating inside a large portion of text is a technique we see quite often in other User License Agreements, documents that are purposefully made illegible.
 ![gocompare](../images/cookies/cc_gocompare-blog-full.png)
 ![gocompare-green](../images/cookies/cc_comparethemarket-blog-full.png)